Stress-induced Artificial neuron spiking in Diffusive memristors: Results and Discussion

-The measured spikes for two different impact pressure 0.15 MPa (blue lines), and 0.35 MPa (red lines) have been shown in Fig. \ref{fig:figure3} (c) for a time delay of 2 seconds between successive impacts.
-Two different spiking regimes have been observed.
-For a lower pressure, we notice spikes from bottom to top (HRS to LRS) , which eventually stops after a series of impacts for ~100 s.
-However, for higher pressure, the spiking behaviour gradually revives after several impacts and the spikes are from top to bottom (LRS to HRS).
+The time dependence of voltage spikes in response to impacts of 0.15\textit{MPa} (black line) and 0.35\textit{MPa} (red line) applied and then interrupted for 0.2\textit{s}, are shown in Fig. \ref{fig:figure4} (c).
+It must be noted that the device did not show any spiking behaviour for impact lower than 0.15\textit{MPa}.(See supplementary information Fig.S1).
+When the memristor is spiking, two different regimes have been observed.
+For an impact of 0.15\textit{MPa} (Fig. \ref{fig:figure4} (c)) the external capacitor voltage spikes occur from low to high values, which means the voltage across the memristor switches from high to low values, that is the memristor staying most of the time at HRS occasionally transits to LRS for a short time (Fig. \ref{fig:figure4} (c) (left black)).
+Such spiking behaviour eventually stops after a series of impacts[ Fig. \ref{fig:figure4} (c)(right black)] that is, the device remains permanently in HRS.
+However, for impact pressure of 0.35\textit{MPa}, the spiking behaviour gradually revives[ Fig. \ref{fig:figure4} (c)(left red)] after several impacts (approximately 4200) and the spikes occur from top to bottom (LRS to HRS for the memristor)[ Fig. \ref{fig:figure4} (c)(right red)].

-To understand the effect of impact on the spiking behavior of our memristor a hypothesis is formulated which is discussed in the next section.